Homeschooling at its Finest. Books a Million is one of my favorite places. I love…

-I have been known to use Sonlight, Abeka, Bob Jones, Starfall.com, enchantedlearning.com, or a I make up my own.
+I have been known to use Sonlight, Abeka, Bob Jones, Starfall.com, enchantedlearning.com, or I make up my own.
 This past year, I got on timberdoodle.com and I looked under their “complete packaged curriculum” and I wrote down what each child would need.
-I, then, bought those books off of timberdoodle, homeschoolclassifieds.com or amazon.com That has been my favorite thing, so far.
+Then, I bought those books off of timberdoodle, homeschoolclassifieds.com or amazon.com That has been my favorite thing, so far.

 3. How do you teach multiple kids, multiple ages?